zelikos/zeliblue/README.md

 # zeliblue

 This repository is based off of the [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint), which eases the process of setting up your own container image based on top of Fedora Silverblue.

-This specific repo, "zeliblue," is mainly intended for my own minor customizations to the default uBlue-ified Silverblue experience.

 For more info, check out the [uBlue homepage](https://ublue.it/) and the [main uBlue repo](https://github.com/ublue-os/main/)

+This specific repo, "zeliblue," features my own customizations to the default uBlue-ified Silverblue experience.
+It is mainly intended for my own use, but I am still experimenting with making it a general-purpose and user-friendly experience.

+Notable changes include:

+**yafti**
+- Changes and expansion to the selection of apps
+- User installation by default instead of upstream's systemwide; exceptions to this are for the Core GNOME Apps and System Apps

+**dconf settings**
+- Workspace navigation shortcuts are more akin to elementary OS's, to be more intuitive for horizontal workspaces
+- Other miscellaneous tweaks

 ## Installation